Holding Perpetrators Accountable

 Tom Douglas v.
 Manor Care, Inc.

-One of the largest damage awards was a $91.5 million award in a West Virginia case that was reduced on appeal to $38 million, including more than $4 million in compensatory damages and almost $32 million in punitive damages.
+A West Virginia jury handed down a $91.5 million award in a nursing home abuse case in 2011.
+About three years later, a judge reduced the award to $38 million, including more than $4 million in compensatory damages and almost $32 million in punitive damages.
 In that case, an 87-year-old woman named Dorothy Douglas died just weeks after admission to a nursing home.
 Her son Tom Douglas alleged negligence, accusing the facility of failing to properly feed and hydrate his mother, who suffered from dementia and other conditions.

-In 2009 the family of an elder man sued the operators of a nursing home in Madisonville, Ky., after 92-year-old Joseph Clint Offutt died nine days after being admitted.
-The family alleged neglect, saying the man became lethally dehydrated, and suffering from malnutrition, bedsores and infections.
-In 2010 a jury awarded $1 million for Offutt’s pain and suffering, $1.75 million for his wife’s loss and $40 million for punitive damages.
+In 2009, the family of Joseph Clint Offutt sued the operators of a nursing home in Madisonville, Kentucky, after the 92-year-old died nine days after being admitted.
+The family alleged neglect, saying the man became lethally dehydrated and suffered from malnutrition, bedsores and infections.
+In 2010, a jury awarded $1 million for Offutt’s pain and suffering, $1.75 million for his wife’s loss and $40 million for punitive damages.

 Estate of Sophia Maria Alcon v.
 South Pueblo Medical Investors, LTD